 The Lord restores the Faith Outreach Ministry

 At the time all this was happening, the late Monsignor Songliedong, who was the Vicar General of the Diocese of Wa, was also the chaplain of the Catholic Charismatic Renewal in the Diocese.
 It happened that he came to celebrate the 1992 Pentecost vigil mass with the Renewal and what happened in his presence was overwhelming.
 During the period of worship, people were falling here and there and manifesting, even though no-one had touched them.
 This was the power of the Holy Spirit at work.
 Those people affected were ministered to.
 Monsignor Songliedong and the other priests who were present were involved in the ministration.
 Monsignor Songliedong must have been satisfied with what he witnessed during that night and the next morning at mass.
-The Outreach Ministry was subsequently written to, allowing the group to go out again as they were doing before.
+The bishop subsequently wrote to the Outreach Ministry, permitting them to go out again as they were doing before.

 Formalization of the Faith Outreach Ministry

 The operation of the Faith Outreach Ministry from then on was more formal than before.
 A leadership structure was put in place and outreach programmes were planned.
-Letters to inform Parish Priests and parishioners about the visit of the Faith Outreach Ministry were sent to the parishes and groups to be visited.
-In these letters permission was sought to enable a member of the group present the Word during the mass.
+The team sent letters ahead to inform Parish Priests and parishioners about its visit to their parishes.
+In these letters the team sought permission to enable one of their members present the Word during the mass.
 As the group kept praying together on Friday nights, many revelations started unfolding.
 The need to name the group was one such revelation.
 Using the exposed Blessed Sacrament as a source of healing during worship is another.
-The word to dwell on during outreach was also revealed.
+The themes to speak on during outreach were also revealed.

 Objectives of the Faith Outreach Ministry